Hans Egede Church

-Hans Egede Church is an evangelical Lutheran church in Nuuk, Greenland, located in the district of Old Nuuk.
+Hans Egede Church (Danish: Hans Egede Kirke) is an evangelical Lutheran church in Nuuk, Greenland, located in the district of Old Nuuk.
 The church was consecrated on the 250-year anniversary of the founding of Hans Egede's mission.
 It is a wooden structure, named after Danish-Norwegian missionary Hans Egede.

 The organ of the church is a 10-stop Frobenius organ from 1971.